 The Northwest deer management plan objectives have been developed to reflect the recommendations from the CWD response plan and attempt to reduce prevalence rates to or below the 5% benchmark.
 The primary tool for CWD management at the herd level is to manage for lower buck:doe ratios as bucks carry CWD at approximately 2 times the rate of females.
 Furthermore, managing for lower population densities can also help reduce the prevalence of CWD.
-When possible, license allocation will be directed to later seasons and locations to best address hot spots of higher CWD prevalence in adult male mule deer, especially early in the course of an epidemic (Miller et al. 2020 and Conner et al. 2021).
+When possible, license allocation will be directed to later seasons and locations to best address hot spots of higher CWD prevalence.
+When harvest is sufficient and sustained, it can be a tool for attenuating CWD prevalence in adult male mule deer, especially early in the course of an epidemic (Miller et al. 2020 and Conner et al. 2021).
 Increasing male harvest reduces male and overall deer abundance and density, male age structure, and the number of infected deer, all of which appear to reduce disease.
 Likewise, timing hunting seasons closer to the breeding season when mature males are more vulnerable to harvest is another strategy to reduce CWD prevalence (Miller et al. 2020 and Conner et al. 2021).